bespon/bespon_website/docs/spec_overview.md

 The rules about indentation-based syntax apply to these as well.

-Because doc comments are uniquely associated with individual data objects, they may survive round tripping even when data is added or removed.
+Because doc comments are uniquely associated with individual data objects, they may survive round-tripping even when data is added or removed.